Chucknadauld/startup/README.md

 ## Service deliverable

-For this deliverable I added backend service support with Node.js and Express.
+For this delrable I added backend service support with Node.js and Express.

 - **Node.js/Express HTTP service** — Backend in `service/index.js`
 - **Static middleware** — Express serves the built frontend from `public`